Dave Asprey: Personal life

-Asprey has said that he expects to live to age 180.
-As of 2021, he says he has spent at least $2 million on "hacking his own biology", including having his own stem cells injected into his himself, taking 100 daily supplements, following a strict diet, bathing in infrared light, using a hyperbaric oxygen chamber, and wearing special lenses when flying or using a computer.
-Asprey has also spoken about how biohacking has had a beneficial effect on his sexual health and he kept an ejaculation journal for a year.
+Asprey has stated that he expects to live to one hundred eighty years of age.
+As of 2021, he claims to have spent at least two million dollars on "hacking his own biology", including having his own stem cells injected into himself, taking one hundred daily supplements, following a strict diet, bathing in infrared light, using a hyperbaric oxygen chamber, and wearing special lenses when flying or using a computer.
+Asprey believes biohacking has benefited his sexual health, having kept an ejaculation journal for a year.

-Asprey met his wife, Lana Asprey, a physician, at an anti-aging conference.
-They live in Vancouver Island, Canada.
+Asprey met his wife, Lana Asprey, a physician, at an anti-aging conference, and they lived in Vancouver Island, Canada.
 He claimed that following the Bulletproof diet helped his wife with her polycystic ovary syndrome.
+In 2021, Asprey and Lana divorced, after which Asprey moved from his thirty-two–acre farm in Canada to Austin, Texas.

+Asprey supported President Donald Trump's nomination of Robert F. Kennedy Jr. to United States secretary of health and human services (HHS).
+He expressed hope that Kennedy would remove FDA regulations, believing that doing so would lead to a "dawning of a new age of biohacking".
+He echoed Kennedy's distrust of research funded by "Big Pharma", stating, “I want the right to look at all the data, and I want the right to make the decision of what works for me.”